mainmatter/playbook/project-flow/full-service/README.md

 ## Execution

-The execution stage combines both building up the design as well as turning the feature definitions into a usable application.
+The execution stage combines both building up the design as well as turning the user story definitions into a usable application.
 We will break down what's scoped into issues and assign them to iterations following our [process](../process/).
 We ask our clients to take an active role in the process, taking part in weekly meetings and following progress closely.
 For the latter, we keep a staging system updated, available to all stakeholders.
-We will build slices of the system at once, including everything from the design, backend, and frontend code of a feature so we can release features as usable units that can be interacted with by the client.
+We will build slices of the system at once, including everything from the design, backend, and frontend code of a user story so we can release them as usable units that can be interacted with by the client.

 As the code of the application evolves, so does the design system that defines the fundamental visual framework of the application.
-As we build more features into the application, we will identify and define foundational elements of the UI that will later be reused in other, similar contexts.
+As we complete more user stories and the application advances, we will identify and define foundational elements of the UI that will later be reused in other, similar contexts.
 That eventually leads to a full framework of UI elements that the entire application is composed of, ensuring a consistent look and feel of the application.

 ### Release & Operation